Washington Township, Gloucester County, New Jersey: Recent expansion

 Washington Township is largely the frontline between open space and home developers.
-A township that in the 1960s was composed of several isolated housing areas gravitating around the Wedgwood, Whitman Square, Birches, Birches West, and Hurffville neighborhoods has expanded outwards.
+A township that in the 1960s was comprised of several isolated housing areas gravitating around the Wedgwood, Whitman Square, Birches, Birches West, and Hurffville neighborhoods has expanded outwards.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 199.78 mi of roadways, of which 154.61 mi were maintained by the municipality, 35.72 mi by Gloucester County, 8.36 mi by the New Jersey Department of Transportation and 1.09 mi by the South Jersey Transportation Authority.

 There are several major roadways that pass through Washington Township.
 Route 42 (Black Horse Pike) heads along the east side of the township, entering in the south from Monroe Township and continuing north for 4 mi towards Gloucester Township in Camden County, where the road is known as the North-South Freeway.
 Route 168 (also known as Black Horse Pike) has its southern terminus at Route 42 in Washington Township and heads north along the township border towards Gloucester Township.
 Route 47 (Delsea Drive) runs along the western quarter of the township, entering in the south from Glassboro and proceeding north for 3.2 mi towards Deptford Township.
 Route 55 clips the eastern tip of Gloucester Township, extending for 0.4 mi from Mantua Township in the south to Deptford Township in the north.
 The Atlantic City Expressway enters from Gloucester Township, and zig-zags through both until its western terminus in Washington Township at Route 42.

 County Route 534 (Good Intent Road) enters from Deptford Township on the east and heads into Gloucester Township.
 County Route 555 (Tuckahoe Road) enters from Monroe Township on the west and continues for 1.1 mi to its terminus at Route 42.